-Seven options to remove critical excess electricity production can be activated:
+Nine options to remove critical excess electricity production can be activated:

-- 1: Reducing RES1 and RES2 - 2: Reducing CHP production in group 2 (Replacing with boiler) - 3: Reducing CHP production in group 3 (Replacing with boiler) - 4: Replacing boiler production with electric heating in group 2. - 5: Replacing boiler production with electric heating in group 3. - 6: Reducing RES4 and RES5 - 7: Reducing power plant production in combination with RES1, RES2, RES3 and RES4 - 8: Increasing CO2Hydrogenation (See Tab sheet Sythetic Fuel) if available capacity
+- 1: Reducing RES1 and RES2 - 2: Reducing CHP production in group 2 (Replacing with boiler) - 3: Reducing CHP production in group 3 (Replacing with boiler) - 4: Replacing boiler production with electric heating in group 2. - 5: Replacing boiler production with electric heating in group 3. - 6: Reducing RES4 and RES5 - 7: Reducing power plant production in combination with RES1, RES2, RES3 and RES4 - 8: Increasing CO2Hydrogenation (See Tab sheet Sythetic Fuel) if available capacity - 9: Partloading nuclear (specify partload option in Electricity Only tabsheet)

-The seven possibilities are activated according to an order of priority.
+The nine possibilities are activated according to an order of priority.
 If, for instance, "CEEP regulation" is given as 23547 (referring to the numbers in the above list), critical excess production will be removed first by replacing CHP in groups 2 and 3, then by electric heating and, in the end, by decreasing electricity production from RES1-RES4 together with power plants.
 For "CEEP regulation" = 51 (referring to the list above), excess production is removed first by increasing electric heating only in group 3 and then by stopping RES1 and RES2.
-All 7 options can be activated in all possible combinations.
+All nine options can be activated in all possible combinations.